oracle/weblogic-azure/README.md

 #### Oracle WebLogic Server Cluster

-The offer provisions the following Azure resources based on Oracle WebLogic Server base images and an Oracle WebLogic Server Enterprise Edition with a domain, the Administration Server and a configured cluster set up.
+The offer provisions the following Azure resources based on Oracle WebLogic Server base images and an Oracle WebLogic Server Enterprise Edition (WLS) with a domain, the Administration Server and a configured cluster set up.

-* Oracle WebLogic Server base images
+* The offer includes the choice of the following Oracle WebLogic Server base images
     * The **WebLogic Server 12.2.1.3.0 and JDK 8 on Oracle Linux 7.3** image has WLS 12.2.1.3.0 and JDK 8 on Oracle Linux 7.3.
     * The **WebLogic Server 12.2.1.3.0 and JDK 8 on Oracle Linux 7.4** image has WLS 12.2.1.3.0 and JDK 8 on Oracle Linux 7.4.
     * The **WebLogic Server 12.2.1.4.0 and JDK 8 on Oracle Linux 7.6** image has WLS 12.2.1.4.0 and JDK 8 on Oracle Linux 7.6.
+    * The **WebLogic Server 12.2.1.4.0 and JDK 8 on Red Hat Enterprise Linux 7.6** image has WLS 12.2.1.4.0 and JDK 8 on Red Hat Enterprise Linux 7.6.
+    * The **WebLogic Server 14.1.1.0.0 and JDK 11 on Oracle Linux 7.6** image has WLS 14.1.1.0.0 and JDK 11 on Oracle Linux 7.6.
+    * The **WebLogic Server 14.1.1.0.0 and JDK 11 on Red Hat Enterprise Linux 7.6** image has WLS 14.1.1.0.0 and JDK 11 on Red Hat Enterprise Linux 7.6.
     * The **WebLogic Server 14.1.1.0.0 and JDK 8 on Oracle Linux 7.6** image has WLS 14.1.1.0.0 and JDK 8 on Oracle Linux 7.6.
-    * The **WebLogic Server 14.1.1.0.0 and JDK 11 on Oracle Linux 7.6** image has WLS 14.1.1.0.0 and JDK 11 on Oracle Linux 7.6.
-    * The **WebLogic Server 12.2.1.4.0 and JDK 8 on Red Hat Enterprise Linux 7.6** image has WLS 12.2.1.4.0 and JDK 8 on Red Hat Enterprise Linux 7.6.
     * The **WebLogic Server 14.1.1.0.0 and JDK 8 on Red Hat Enterprise Linux 7.6** image has WLS 14.1.1.0.0 and JDK 8 on Red Hat Enterprise Linux 7.6.
-    * The **WebLogic Server 14.1.1.0.0 and JDK 11 on Red Hat Enterprise Linux 7.6** image has WLS 14.1.1.0.0 and JDK 11 on Red Hat Enterprise Linux 7.6.
 * Computing resources
     * VMs with the followings configurations:
-        * A VM to run the Administration Server named `adminVM` and several VMs named `mspVM${index}` to run Managed Servers, the maximum VM numberis 5.
+        * A VM to run the Administration Server named `adminVM` and an arbitrary number of VMs named `mspVM${index}` to run Managed Servers.
+The maximum number of VMs is 5.
 You can add nodes following [the post deployment guidance](https://oracle.github.io/weblogic-azure/cluster/addnode.html).
         * VMs to run Coherence Cache servers.
 You can add nodes for cache server following [the post deployment guidance](https://oracle.github.io/weblogic-azure/cluster/addnode-coherence.html).
-        * The operation system is consistent with the selected image, e.g., if you select **WebLogic Server 12.2.1.3.0 and JDK 8 on Oracle Linux 7.3**, the operation system is Oracle Linux 7.3.
+        * Operating system as described in the selected base image.
-        * VM size.
+        * Choice of VM size.
-        * VM administrator authentication type and the related credential.
+        * Choice of VM administrator authentication type and related credential.
     * An OS disk attached to the VM.
 * Network resources
     * A virtual network and a subnet.
 You can also select to bring your own virtual network.